 They’re just the right length, too (they extend about six inches past my wrists, so they hit the middle of my forearm).
 This generally is long enough to keep water from entering the top of the gloves, so my hands stay dry and don’t have to come into contact with any soap.

 Product 2: Dove Beauty Bar for Sensitive Skin

 This isn’t specific to hand eczema, more of a recommendation for sensitive skin, but I think that it’s really important to use body soap or body wash that doesn’t contain fragrances.
 And one that is specifically marketed to “sensitive skin.”
 I remember one time in college when I tried to use Ivory bar soap, and my skin started forming little bumps everywhere.
 It was either the fragrance or the sodium tallowate (which is what makes something a proper “soap” but can be very drying for sensitive skin).

 Dove Beauty Bar for Sensitive Skin doesn’t contain sodium tallowate, so it has to classify itself as a “beauty bar” rather than a bar soap.
 But I use it just like a bar soap, and it keeps my skin pretty happy.
 It also doesn’t contain any fragrances.
 I like to buy it in bulk from Costco or Amazon.

 Product 3: Soft cotton gloves for treating dry skin

 When my hands get really dry, it usually leads to an eczema flareup.
 To maintain and moisturize the skin on my hands, I like to slather my hands in something really creamy and thick, like Vaseline or Working Hands cream.

 To make sure it doesn’t accidentally transfer onto my bed sheets instead of staying on my hands, I like to wear cotton gloves like these.
-The only thing is that I usually end up taking them off in the middle of the night (probably because I get hot when I sleep).
+I usually end up taking them off in the middle of the night (probably because I get hot when I sleep), but they do help.

 Product 4: Disposable Food Prep Gloves